-- We are continually developing as an employer of choice to attract, develop and promote an inclusive and diverse employee population. - We continue to design and provide responsive services and customer care that meet the needs of an increasingly diverse customer base. - An assessment has been conducted of equality and human rights across all Council functions and services and the Council has developed an Action Plan on equality and human rights
+Sligo County Council is continually developing as an employer of choice to attract, develop and promote an inclusive and diverse employee population.

+Sligo County Council continues to design and provide responsive services and customer care that meet the needs of an increasingly diverse customer base.

-Human rights and equality statement has been incorporated into the Council's corporate plans and strategic plans
+Sligo County Council progressively embeds the Public Sector Duty in its current management, policy development and service delivery processes.